$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 So, I decided to dive into blogging about 5 years ago.

-After about two years, I was able to leave my job and focus on blogging full-time, which eventually led me to creating even more blogs and hiring others to help.
+After about two years, I was able to leave my job and focus on blogging as my full-time job, which eventually led me to creating my own online business (a portfolio of blogs) and hiring others to help.

-As of now, I have 7 different blogs in my portfolio and each of them generates a significant income each month, often times over $1000 each.
+As of now, I have 7 different blogs in my portfolio and each of them generates a significant income each month, often times over $1000 each and I work on my own schedule.

 You can check my income reports for a detailed income analysis if you’d like.
 But last year I made just over $215,000 from my portfolio of blogs.